* JPMorgan, Wells Fargo, Citigroup lower after quarterly results

 The S&P 500 has been trading at about 18 times earnings estimates for the next 12 months, compared with the long-term average of 15 times.

-Ten of the 11 major S&P sectors were higher, with the utilities index's 0.83 percent rise leading the advancers.
+Ten of the 11 major S&P sectors were higher, with defensive sectors such as real estate, utilities and consumer staples leading the advancers.